razlin500/ScaleAQ/README.md

 python eval_yolo.py
 ```

-Start the Flask mockup:
+Start the application:

 ```powershell
 python app.py
 ```

-Then open http://127.0.0.1:5000/ in your browser and upload one of the generated images from `data/images`.
+Then open http://127.0.0.1:5000/ in your browser to access the web UI, explore the gallery, and upload images to test the detection model.

 ## Notes

 - The dataset is synthetic and intended for proof-of-concept only.
 - The model is trained locally with Ultralytics YOLOv8.
-- The app is intentionally minimal so it is easy to test, modify, and extend.
+- The web app is designed to be interactive and visually appealing, demonstrating how a production UI might look and function.